Summary

 Factors to Consider When Choosing a Window Design for a Home

-It is essential to choose the right window design for the house from a homeowner's perspective, considering aesthetics and functionality.
+Homeowners need to choose the right window design for their house considering aesthetics and functionality.
 Here are the aspects that weigh on the decision of which window design to finalise:

 - Light: Choose designs that bring in as much natural light as possible; preferably, these designs include larger or sliding windows.